 Spores are the source of mold.
 These microscopic particles circulate through the air – sometimes brought into homes via HVAC units – until settling on a given surface.
 Unfortunately, it’s almost impossible to completely remove mold spores from a building or home without investing in some sort of industrial-level air filtration and purification system.

 Unfortunately, what landlords can’t control is what their tenants do.
-Tenants can (and do) spill drinks.
-Drag water into their units.
-And set up all sorts of other conditions conducive to mold growth.
+Tenants can (and do) spill drinks, drag water into their units, and set up all sorts of other conditions that are conducive to mold growth.

 While landlords have means for seeking restitution from tenants who damage the units, the process of collecting restitution is time-consuming.
 Even worse, one bad apple can spoil the bunch.
 A single tenant who fosters dangerous mold growth can make the building unliveable for other tenants.